MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 ### Step 2: Load the encrypted secret to enclave

-This step is done in the host that the enclave runs in, that can communicate to the enclave via 3001.
+This step is done in the host that the enclave runs in, that can communicate to the enclave via port 3001.

-In this call, the enclave generates an ephemeral ElGamal keypair and temporily stores in memory.
-It then creates the certificate containing the constructed PTB calling `seal_approve` with enclave object ID.
-The enclave ephemeral key signs request with session key and returns encoded fetch request.
+In this call, the enclave creates the certificate containing the constructed PTB calling `seal_approve` with enclave object ID.
+The enclave ephemeral key signs request with session key and returns encoded fetch key request.

 ```bash
 curl -X POST http://localhost:3001/seal/init_parameter_load -H 'Content-Type: application/json' -d '{"enclave_object_id": "<ENCLAVE_OBJECT_ID>", "initial_shared_version": <ENCLAVE_OBJ_VERSION>, "ids": ["<ID_USED_FOR_ENCRYPT>"] }'